mmahmoodictbd/unloadbrain/_posts/2020-08-19-how-to-find-security-vulnerabilities-in-source-code.md

   - Sanitize HTML Markup with a library designed for the job.
   - Think encoding/escaping and XSS attach.
 See [OWASP Cross Site Scripting Prevention Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets
   /Cross_Site_Scripting_Prevention_Cheat_Sheet.html).
-- Make use you meet the [Application Security Verification Standard](https://github.com/OWASP/ASVS#latest-released-version) (ASVS).
+- Make sure you meet the [Application Security Verification Standard](https://github.com/OWASP/ASVS#latest-released-version) (ASVS).
   - Latest version (4.0.1, dated 2 March 2019) is 68 pages.
 Trust me, once you read these 68 pages, you will be bit more wise.

 ### What to build security related knowledge?